-We give you 3 great reasons to love vintage Murano lamps
+We give you 3 good reasons to love vintage Murano lamps

-Vintage Italian Murano glass lamps are something very special that has really made an impact in Denmark and the rest of the world.
-We can not get enough of their eye-catching shapes and colors.
+Vintage Italian Murano glass lamps are something very special that have really hit the mark in Denmark and the rest of the world.
+We can't get enough of their eye-catching shapes and colors.
 We give you three good reasons to love them.

 Function and sculpture that merge

-We have fallen in love with the Murano lamps with their eye-catching colors and different shapes.
-The glass lamps from Italy can do more than just give light in the living room on the long winter days and dark evenings.
-We think vintage Murano lamps are a delight to the eye and we can not get enough of them.
+We have fallen in love with the Murano lamps with their striking colors and different shapes.
+The glass lamps from Italy can do more than just provide light in the living room on the long winter days and dark evening hours.
+We think vintage Murano lamps are a feast for the eyes and we can't get enough of them.

-The lamps are popular, but we may have to say popular again, because they are not new lamps.
-We are going back to the 1960s and 1970s where most vintage Murano lamps sold today are from.
+The lamps are popular, but perhaps we should say popular again, because they are not new lamps.
+We have to go back to the 1960s and 1970s, where most vintage Murano lamps sold today are from.
 They are beautiful and graceful with their soft, round shapes and eye-catching colors and patterns.
-You will find them large and small, such as table lamp, wall lamp and ceiling lamp.
-In between, they are both whimsical and fun to look at.
+You will find them large and small, as a table lamp, wall lamp and ceiling lamp.
+In between, they are both whimsical and fun to watch.
 There is a Murano lamp for every taste.
 A lamp that stands out in every way and probably most of all resembles a sculpture.

-We can not stress enough that we love vintage Murano lamps.
+We cannot emphasize enough that we love vintage Murano lamps.
 You get a lamp that makes you happy.
-Whether it is with its elegant swirl pattern or eye-catching color.
-You will not find any similar lamps that are both functional, function as a beautiful sculpture and even handmade.
-The Vintage Murano lamps are mouth blown and that definitely makes them a piece of art.
-None of the lamps are the same, each lamp is unique.
+Whether it's with its elegant swirl pattern or eye-catching colour.
+You will not find any similar lamps that are both functional, act as a beautiful sculpture and are even handmade.
+The vintage Murano lamps are mouth-blown, and that makes them absolutely a piece of art.
+No two lamps are the same, each lamp is unique.
 Wherever you place your Murano lamp, you will notice that it gives a personal touch to the home.
-It can not be avoided, as each lamp has its own personal touch.
+This cannot be avoided, as each lamp has its own personal touch.